dennmart/shinkoku/README.md

 # Shinkoku (深刻)

+## ⚠️  Note: This project is no longer maintained

+The Shinkoku app is based on the now-deprecated WaniKani API v1 and is no longer maintained.
+If you're interested in taking over this project and upgrade the application to work with the latest version of WaniKani's API, please send me a message on Twitter ([@dennmart](https://twitter.com/dennmart)).

+---

 Shinkoku (Japanese, literally meaning *serious* or *severe*) is a single page app built using [React](http://facebook.github.io/react/) to fetch and display your current critical items from [WaniKani](https://www.wanikani.com/).
 Simply enter your WaniKani API key, which can be found in their [API documentation](https://www.wanikani.com/api) and you're good to go!

 To see Shinkoku in action, go to https://shinkoku.dennmart.com/.